 Increased personalization across omnichannel touchpoints.Ecommerce retailers provide a customized experience on their sites by having prior purchase history, recommendations and subscriptions options.
 But as retailers moved down the road toward the next normal, Saks CEO Marc Metrick shared an important insight for NRF attendees to keep in mind, noting that “knowing who you are… and becoming great at that is important as we enter the next normal.”
 For Saks, this meant recognizing they needed to make digital advancements.
 As a fashion leader, they prioritized the goal to be great at personalization wherever the customer is.
 They are achieving this by using data to connect the in-store to the online experience to really give the customer the best possible experience.

 Master Data Management provides that way forward

 As retailers move forward in digitalization, it is indisputable that better, more connected and transparent data throughout the enterprise is foundational.
-Master data management (MDM) can help by creating a single version of the truth across customer, supplier, product and other types of data to foster greater trust.
-With a digital workflow fueled by superior data management, MDM streamlines data sharing and improves the efficiency of retail operations.
-MDM establishes better governance of product data by creating rules for quality standards including accuracy and depth of sustainability and other key attributes that are important to customers.
-Furthermore, governance of customer data through MDM ensures that privacy policies are followed, and preferred communication channels are leveraged so that marketing communications are relevant and personalized to customers’ preferences.
+Master data management can help by creating a single version of the truth across customer, supplier, product and other types of data to foster greater trust.
+With a digital workflow fueled by superior data management, master data management streamlines data sharing and improves the efficiency of retail operations.
+Master data management establishes better governance of product data by creating rules for quality standards including accuracy and depth of sustainability and other key attributes that are important to customers.
+Furthermore, governance of customer data through master data management ensures that privacy policies are followed, and preferred communication channels are leveraged so that marketing communications are relevant and personalized to customers’ preferences.

 Learn more about how we help retailers reach higher levels of digitalization as well as greater personalization though better data at stibosystems.com/retail.